 8. Noncovered or Excluded Charges

 Most insurers specifically include certain procedures.
-No, use another example.Infertility treatment, for example, is a common exclusion.
+Treatment for sleep disorders, for example, is a common exclusion.
 But with the advent of the Affordable Care Act, these denials are becoming less common.
 Insurers are required to cover certain basic care, and can’t deny service.
 So if a claim is denied for one of the Affordable Care Act’s 10 Essential Health Benefits, you can fight the denial.
 In many cases, the charge is denied because it was billed or coded wrong–not because the service is really excluded.
+We specialize in finding these billing and coding errors, and if you’d like to explore using our medical billing service you can contact us here.

 9. Coding Issue